Healthy Homes Assessment Naenae

 Draught Stopping Naenae

-If you are able to feel external air getting in, or see a clear draught from a crack or a gap or crack, then it’s likely to be a gap or hole that needs sealing in any way.
-Large cracks and gaps should be stopped permanently.
-Any gaps greater than 3mm that allow air to enter or exit from the house require to be sealed.
-For example, if the open fireplace isn’t in use it may cause draughts and must be sealed off.
-Property managers and landlords are accountable for ensuring that such draughts are squelched whenever possible.
+If you are able to feel external air entering or a clear draught from a hole or gap or crack, then it is most likely a gap or hole that needs sealing in somehow.
+Cracks or gaps with large gaps must be stopped permanently.
+Any gaps greater than 3mm that allow air to enter or exit from your house need sealing.
+For instance, if an open fireplace isn’t being used, it may cause draughts and should be shut from.
+Property managers and landlords are responsible for making sure such draughts are eliminated in the maximum extent possible.

-You don’t require to block off holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows may be required to allow movement of the building when the household is heated and cools in order to let them be shut and opened, rather than sticking.
-We will check every window and door as part of your Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps in the building.
+For example, tiny gaps around windows and doors may be required to allow for the movement of the structure as the house gets warmer and cooler, to allow them to be opened and closed rather than securing.
+We will test all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections